LAAC-LSCP/laac-lscp.github.io/docs/administrative-platforms.md

 ![first-request-telework](../ressources/img/first-request-telework.png)

 2. Declare your teleworked days using [agate-tempo](https://agate-tempo.cnrs.fr){:target="_blank"} (woth sesame credentials).
-In the 'Télétravail' tab, select 'Nouvelle demande'.
+In the 'Absences'section, click the 'Télétravail' tab, select 'Nouvelle demande'.
 Then enter the start and end date and validate (you can select 'periodique' for recurring telework days).

 ![declare-telework](../ressources/img/declare-telework.png)